 Here are the locations of the places listed above.
 You can save the map by clicking on the star next to the title so you can use it to plan your own itinerary.

 4 Days in Banff: Everything you need to plan your trip

 How to get to Banff

-Calgary International Airport (YYC) which is the closest airport to Banff.
+Calgary International Airport (YYC) is the closest airport to Banff.
 The national park is a 90 minute drive west of Calgary (140km or 87 miles) along the TransCanada Highway.
-If you decide to hire a car from Calgary and drive to Banff.
-If you choose to do this you will need to purchase a Parks Pass to enter the national park.
-You can find all the details on their website.
+If you decide to hire a car and drive you’ll need to purchase a Parks Pass to enter the park.
+If you would prefer to use public transport, here are your options: